tomatopickle/bounce_ui_vue_docs/docs/guide/README.md

 First, download the <a download :href="$withBase('/dist/bounce_ui.umd.js')">umd file</a> and the <a download :href="$withBase('/dist/bounce_ui.css')">css file</a> for Bounce UI.

-Here is some example code to get you started, assuming you've saved the files in a dist folder
+Here is some example code to get you started, no download required!

 ```html
 <!DOCTYPE html>